owanturist/react-hook-window/README.md

 }
 ```

-The result of the hook call containing all needed information about windowed items with helpful properties and functions.
+The result of the hook call contains necessary information and methods about windowed items.

 ### `UseWindowedListResult.startSpace`